 This is usually due to the high viscosity of the cellulose used.
 The recommended additions for interior wall putty are 3-5KG and a viscosity of 8-10 million.

 (3) The viscosity of cellulose is not the same in winter and in summer with the same viscosity.

 Because of the thermal gelation of cellulose, the viscosity of the putty and mortar will gradually decrease with the increase of temperature.
 When the temperature exceeds the gel temperature of the cellulose, the cellulose will precipitate out of the water and lose its viscosity.
 It is recommended to choose a product with a higher viscosity or to increase the intake of cellulose in summer.
 The gel temperature of methyl cellulose is around 55°C. If the temperature is slightly higher, the viscosity will be affected.

 In summary, cellulose is the best choice for use in putty powders and other applications, as it improves fluidity, reduces density, has good air permeability and is environmentally friendly.

-Landcel’s cellulose ethers are made from high quality refined cotton, with strict control over the production process, and can be customised for different applications and conditions.
+Landcel’s cellulose ethers are made from high quality refined cotton, with strict control over the production process.
+And it can be customised for different applications and conditions.

 We sincerely welcome your consultation!